Rules to Better Bots - 7 Rules

 - Add warm-up request

-People don’t act like robots and answer the same way all the time.
+People don’t answer in the same way every time.
 Neither should bots!
-All you need is a few different welcome messages and use a rand() function.
+All you need is a few different answer messages and a rand() function.